Mayors of Ocean City, New Jersey

-The Mayor of the City of Ocean City is the head of the executive branch of government of Ocean City, New Jersey, United States.
+The mayor of the City of Ocean City is the head of the executive branch of government of Ocean City, New Jersey, United States.

 Since Ocean City was chartered as a borough in 1884, 22 individuals have held the office of mayor.
 Four mayors served two or more non-consecutive terms.
-Gainer P. Moore was the inaugural mayor of the city, who served on three separate occasions for a total of ten years.
+Gainer P. Moore was the inaugural mayor of the city, who served on three occasions for a total of ten years.
 The current mayor is Jay Gillian, who was first elected in May 2010, and re-elected in 2014, 2018, and 2022.

 History

 Beginning in 1879, when the Lake Brothers founded a Christian retreat on the island, the Ocean City Association handled official business, which continued in this capacity until 1884.
 Based on a referendum on April 30, 1884, the borough of Ocean City was formed from portions of Upper Township, following an act of the New Jersey Legislature on May 3, 1884.
-At this time, the town was governed by a mayor and four members of a City Council.
+At this time, the town was governed by a mayor and four members of a city council.
 On March 31, 1890, the borough of Ocean City was reincorporated.
 On March 25, 1897, Ocean City was again reincorporated, this time as a city.
-At this time, the City Council expanded to six members.
+At this time, the city council expanded to six members.
 In 1911, Ocean City switched to a city commission government, in which voters picked three commissioners, with one designated as mayor.
 On July 1, 1978, Ocean City switched to a mayor–council form of government, in which there are seven council members, and a directly-elected mayor.